Click here for your FREE ebook: The SPARREW One-Year Anniversary Ebook!

 12. How do you feel that self-publishing their books has helped many unknown authors finally get the recognition their books deserve?

-ABOUT AMANDA:
+ABOUT MARISA:

 AUTHOR CORNER

-Author Interview with Chris Bedell
+Author Interview with Ivy Grimes

 1. When did you start writing?